 - What to look for when researching a company

-- How to respond when they ask for your current or desired salary
+- How to respond when they ask for your current salary or expected salary

 - How to answer almost any interview question

-- Common types of questions you should expect
+- Common types of interview questions you should expect

 - Questions you should ask when you get the chance

-- Checklists so you don't forget anything before your interview
+- Interview checklists for each type of interview—in-person, phone call, or video call—so you don't forget anything before your interview

 Review it and keep it handy during each interview

 Have a phone interview coming up?
-Print The Interview Cheat Sheet and use the "Phone call" checklist to make sure you have everything you need.
-Then keep it next to you so you know how to respond when they ask for your current or desired salary, and so you have questions ready to ask.
+Print The Interview Cheat Sheet and use the "Phone call" interview checklist to make sure you have everything you need.
+Then keep it next to you so you know how to respond when they ask the salary expectations and salary requirements questions, and so you have your own interview questions ready to ask.

 Interviewing in person?
 Use The Interview Cheat Sheet to guide your company research so you stand out from other candidates.
-And review "In person" interview checklist before each interview so you're totally prepared.
+And review the "In Person" interview checklist before the job interview so you're totally prepared.